Heart over Mind (Anne Murray album)

-Heart Over Mind is the nineteenth studio album by Canadian country pop artist Anne Murray.
+Heart Over Mind is the twenty-first studio album by Canadian country pop artist Anne Murray.
 It was released by Capitol Records in the fall of 1984.
 The album peaked at number 4 on the Billboard Top Country Albums chart and was certified Gold by the RIAA.

 The disc's first 45, "Nobody Loves Me Like You Do", a duet with Dave Loggins, hit #1 on the U.S. Country singles chart and went Top 10 on Billboard's Adult Contemporary chart.
 The follow-up single, "Time Don't Run Out on Me", reached #2 Country and #11 A/C. Both singles topped the Canadian Country singles chart.